 4. For the purposes of paragraphs 5 and 6 hereof, a week shall be deemed to commence on Monday and end on Sunday and any incomplete week shall be treated as a full week.

 5. Any student whose effective withdrawal date falls within the first four weeks of their programme will not be charged tuition fees.
 Thereafter, students shall be charged tuition fees on a pro rata weekly basis for each week which has elapsed since the start of their programme year.
-The effective withdrawal date for taught students shall be determined in accordance with the provisions of Regulation IX, and for research students shall be the date of last attendance as confirmed by the student’s department.
+The effective withdrawal date for taught students shall be determined in accordance with the provisions of Regulation IX, and for research students shall be the date of last attendance as confirmed by the student’s School.

 Transfer Between Programmes

-6. Where a student transfers programme and/or department and a different level of tuition fee is applicable to the new programme, the overall tuition fee shall be calculated on a pro rata weekly basis.
-Where a student transfers mid-week, the pro-rata charge for that week shall be determined from the charge applicable to the original programme/department.
+6. Where a student transfers programme and a different level of tuition fee is applicable to the new programme, the overall tuition fee shall be calculated on a pro rata weekly basis.
+Where a student transfers mid-week, the pro-rata charge for that week shall be determined from the charge applicable to the original programme.

 Leave of Absence